pvmm/msx-tile-forge/README.md

+Skip to main content

+key
+Get API key
+Studio
+Dashboard
+Documentation
+open_in_new
+Danilo Angelo
+Python Code Constants
+ThinkingThoughts
+(experimental)
+Auto
+Expand to view model thoughts

+chevron_right
+Of course.
+Here is the updated README.md markdown source based on the provided code listing and your existing file.
+I've updated the version, features, and technical file descriptions to reflect the new capabilities and file formats.
 # MSX Tile Forge
-v0.0.39
+v0.0.54

-An integrated Palette, Tile, Supertile and Map Editor for MSX, built with Python and TkMyinter.
+An integrated Palette, Tile, Supertile and Map Editor for MSX, built with Python and Tkinter.

 ## Introduction